On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: Corollaries on subdirect products of limit groups over Droms RAAGs

-Observe that a finite index subgroup of a limit group over Droms RAAGs is a limit group over Droms RAAGs.
+Observe that a finite index subgroup of a limit group over a Droms RAAG is a limit group over a Droms RAAG.
 Hence condition 4 follows from \cite[Theorem 6.2]{Jone}.
-Finally, condition 7 is assumed in the statement.
+Finally, condition 7 is assumed in the statement. \end{proof}